bizkite-co/handterm/prompt-instructions.md

 * Include background on why each React best practice is chosen and why it might be important.
 * Suggest AWS CLI and other commands rather than using a GUI.
+* Do not include the `cdk/` in any analysis.
+That directory is a `IaC` code project for constructing server-side features only.

 ## Product Specification